ericpruitt/emus/README.md

     (libpcre) ---> grep

-**Note:** Tree, cmark, flock, GNU Find Utilities, GNU sed, jq and rsync do not appear because they do not have dependencies on any libraries built from this repository.
+**Note:** Tree, cmark, flock, GNU Find Utilities, GNU sed, jq, rsync and oathtool do not appear because they do not have dependencies on any libraries built from this repository.

 ### Makefile ###